StarkWizard/cairo-llm/README.md

-If you want to use the model for inference, please visit:
+# If you just want to use the model for inference

+please visit:

 [StarkWizard On Hugging Face](https://huggingface.co/StarkWizard) See [LM Studio](https://https://lmstudio.ai/) for a UI to chat with the model